 An Organic Future: India Has Over 30% Of World’s Organic Producers!

-Organic farming originated in the early 20th century.
-It was a part of a wave of changing farming practices.
-It relies on fertilisers of natural origin.
-Such as the ones derived from animal matter, animal excreta (manure), human excreta, and vegetable matter ( compost and crop residues) .
-Emphasises farming techniques such as crop rotation and companion planting.
+Organic farming originated in the early 20th century as part of a significant wave of changing agricultural practices.
+This sustainable method completely avoids synthetic chemicals, relying instead on fertilizers of natural origin.
+These include inputs derived from animal matter, animal excreta (manure), human excreta, and vegetable matter like compost and crop residues.
+By emphasizing ecological farming techniques such as crop rotation and companion planting, it protects the environment while building long-term soil health.

-India has been a part of the organic farming revolution.
-It has over 160 million hectares of cultivable land.
-According to the World of Organic Agriculture Report 2018, India has the largest number of organic producers in the world!
+Today, India has become a central part of this global movement, leveraging its vast resources of over 160 million hectares of cultivable land.
+According to the World of Organic Agriculture Report, India officially holds the proud title of having the largest number of organic producers in the world!

-With over 835,000 certified organic producers.
-It is home to more than 30 percent of the total number of organic producers (2.7 million) in the world.
-Uganda (210,352) and Mexico (210,000) being the second and third largest organic producers, respectively.
+With over 835,000 certified organic producers, India is home to more than 30 percent of the total number of organic producers (2.7 million) globally.
+To put this achievement into perspective, Uganda ranks second with 210,352 producers, and Mexico follows closely as the third largest with 210,000.

-The 19th edition of the report claimed that the organic agriculture area and the value of its products have seen a steady increase over the years.
-The data were collected from 178 countries by the Research Institute of Organic Agriculture (FiBL), the State of Sustainability Initiative (SSI), and International Trade Center.
+The report highlights that both the global organic agriculture area and the market value of bio organic products have seen a steady, promising increase over the years.
+This comprehensive data was collected across 178 countries by the Research Institute of Organic Agriculture (FIBL), the State of Sustainability Initiative (SSI), and the International Trade Centre.

 Related blogs